wordfence/wordfence-cli/docs/Configuration.md

 - `-r`, `--request-license`: Automatically request a free licenses without prompting
 - `-w`, `--workers`: Specify the number of worker processes to use for malware scanning
 - `-D`, `--default`: Automatically accept the default values for any options that are not explicitly specified.
 This will also result in a free license being requested when terms are accepted.

-## wordfence-cli.ini

-By default, `wordfence-cli.ini` will reside in `~/.config/wordfence/wordfence-cli.ini`.
-The INI file is best suited for global configuration options for Wordfence CLI.
-The license is typically all that's needed to be stored in the INI.

 ## Global Command Line Arguments